Donders-Institute/bidscoin/docs/utilities.rst

 ::

     usage: bidscoin [-h] [-l] [-p] [-i INSTALL [INSTALL ...]] [-u UNINSTALL [UNINSTALL ...]]
-                    [-d DOWNLOAD] [-t [TEST]] [-b BIDSMAPTEST] [--tracking {yes,no,show}] [-v]
+                    [-d DOWNLOAD] [-t [TEST]] [-b BIDSMAPTEST] [-c CREDITS [CREDITS ...]]
+                    [--tracking {yes,no,show}] [-v]

-    BIDScoin is a toolkit to convert and organize raw data-sets according to the Brain Imaging Data Structure (BIDS)
+    BIDScoin is a toolkit to convert raw data-sets according to the Brain Imaging Data Structure (BIDS)

     The basic workflow is to run these two tools:

       $ bidsmapper sourcefolder bidsfolder     # This produces a study bidsmap and launches a GUI
       $ bidscoiner sourcefolder bidsfolder     # This converts your data to BIDS according to the study bidsmap

     Default settings and template bidsmaps are stored in the ".bidscoin" folder in your home directory (you can modify them to your needs with any plain text editor)

-    Set the environment variable BIDSCOIN_DEBUG=TRUE in your console to run BIDScoin in its more verbose DEBUG logging mode
+    Set the environment variable BIDSCOIN_DEBUG=TRUE to run BIDScoin in a more verbose logging mode.
+    Citation reports can be generated with the help of duecredit (https://github.com/duecredit/duecredit)

     For more documentation see: https://bidscoin.readthedocs.io